CSforGood Competition Details

-- The elementary division needs to have a fully functioning paper prototype of app/website or a physical computer solution prototype.
+- The K-5 division needs to have a fully functioning paper prototype of app/website or a physical computer solution prototype.
 A simulated or real prototype is not required.

-- The middle and high school divisions must have a fully functioning app, website, and/or physical computing solution.
+- The 6-8 and 9-12 divisions must have a fully functioning app, website, physical computing solution and/or a prototype.

 - Team details (names, grades, school, teacher sponsor, project name, other details)

 - A short narrative (no more than 2 pages) on the process that the team took to develop the solution.
 It should address the following:

 - Explain the process that your team use to come up with the project.